 If we compare chin-ups and curls for biceps growth, we see that each lift is bringing something special to the table:

-- Biceps curls guarantee that we bring our biceps close enough to failure to stimulate a maximal amount of muscle growth per set.
-This makes them the best biceps isolation exercise.
+- By reducing the demands on our upper-back muscles, biceps curls guarantee that we’re bringing our biceps close enough to failure to stimulate muscle growth.
+This makes them the best biceps isolation exercise, and an essential exercise when prioritizing biceps growth.

-- Preacher curls work our biceps hardest in a stretched position, making them uniquely great for building bigger biceps.
+- Some biceps curls variations are better than others.
+Preacher curls and sissy curls work our biceps harder in a stretched position, likely making them the best curl variations for building bigger biceps.

-As a result, the best way to bulk up your biceps is to focus on getting stronger at chin-ups over time.
+As a result, the best way to bulk up our biceps is to, first, focus on getting stronger at chin-ups over time.
 Treat them like you do your other big compound lifts, and gradually add reps, sets, and weight.

-However, to speed that process up, you can also add in biceps curls and preacher curls.
-They work your biceps in a different way to chin-ups, and the extra volume should yield extra growth.
+However, to speed that process up, we can also add in biceps curls and preacher curls.
+These lifts are arguably slightly better for stimulating biceps growth than chin-ups, and they also allow us to raise our biceps volume higher.

 For example, if we look at this study, we see that adding in biceps curls after lat pulldowns produced nearly 60% more arm growth.
 We could expect a similar result from adding curls after our chin-ups.
 And we may expect even better results if we added in preacher curls alongside our chin-ups.

-Overall, chin-ups are better for building muscle in our entire upper bodies, and they’re great for building bigger biceps, especially if we do them with an underhand grip and a full range of motion.
-Biceps curls, on the other hand, are a more reliable way to specifically bulk up our biceps—especially if we factor in time, energy, and fatigue.
+Overall, chin-ups are great for building muscle in our entire upper bodies, and can also be quite good for stimulating biceps growth, especially if we do them with an underhand grip and a full range of motion.
+Biceps curls, on the other hand, are a more reliable way to prioritize biceps growth—especially if we factor in time, energy, and fatigue.
 Heavy curls also do a decent job of strengthening our upper backs, making them a great overall bulking lift.

 To get the best biceps growth, then, it’s best to use chin-ups as our main compound lift and then add curls to the end of our workouts.
-They both stimulate our biceps in slightly different ways and complement each other well.
-Interestingly, preacher curls may be the best curl variation to combine with chin-ups, given that their strength curve is so good for biceps hypertrophy.
+Interestingly, preacher curls may be the best curl variation to combine with chin-ups, given that their strength curve is so good for stimulating biceps growth.